the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

   <img src="https://github.com/user-attachments/assets/d095e61e-0fc1-478e-b791-90ac99f0c88a" alt="laguna Ausangate" class="photo-preview">
 </a>

 ### Day 3.
-Laguna Ausangate to Surapata campground
+Laguna Ausangate to Surapata campground.
+10,7km

 From Laguna Ausangate at 4,650 m, climb to Palomani Pass (Abra Palomani) at 5,100 m.
 This is not an easy ascent, but the views are outstanding.